Get help applying for the Low Income Home Energy Assistance Program (LIHEAP)

 How to get started

 Colder weather often brings higher energy bills, and that can make it hard to keep up.
 That's where federal funding through the Low Income Home Energy Assistance Program, or LIHEAP, comes in.
 LIHEAP provides energy assistance to households with limited incomes.
+Learn more about the types of programs available here.

 Start the process by contacting your local community action agency for an appointment.
 Below, you'll find the resources you need for your appointment.

 Applications for households with members 60+ or disabled individuals are open Oct.
 1 - Mar.
 31; General applications for all other households are open Dec.
 1 - March 31.
+Mobile application coming soon

 To qualify, you must meet each of the following: